-Pull revenue from a variety of resources: individual, corporate, events, online, government, grants, private foundations.
+Pull revenue from a variety of resources: individual donors, corporate sponsors & donors, fundraising events, online donations, government support, grants funding & private foundations.
 You can’t rely on one source of income and you must be front-of-mind to your most important donors.

 Social media is often a good place to start because it’s free, easy, and your donors are there waiting to connect with you.